SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 MAPI over HTTP is now the default protocol that Outlook uses to communicate with Exchange.
 MAPI over HTTP improves the reliability and stability of the Outlook and Exchange connections by moving the transport layer to the industry-standard HTTP model.
 This allows a higher level of visibility of transport errors and enhanced recoverability.
 Additional functionality includes support for an explicit pause-and-resume function, which enables supported clients to change networks or resume from hibernation while maintaining the same server context.

-> [!NOTE]
->  MAPI over HTTP isn't enabled in organizations where the following conditions are both true: >  You're installing Exchange 2016 in an organization that already has Exchange 2013 servers installed. >  MAPI over HTTP wasn't enabled in Exchange 2013.
+ **Note**: MAPI over HTTP isn't enabled in organizations where the following conditions are both true:

+- You're installing Exchange 2016 in an organization that already has Exchange 2013 servers installed.

+- MAPI over HTTP wasn't enabled in Exchange 2013.

 While MAPI over HTTP is now the default communication protocol between Outlook and Exchange, clients that don't support it will fall back to Outlook Anywhere (RPC over HTTP).

 For more information, see [MAPI over HTTP in Exchange 2016](../clients/mapi-over-http/mapi-over-http.md).